yeoman/yeoman-generator-list/README.md

 # grunt plugin list

-Generates a list of all grunt plugins as json
+Generates a list of all grunt plugins as json and serves it via http.

 ## Usage

 node install
-node index.js > plugins.json
+node server.js